A Steam Train Passes: Film footage

 Footage from this film has become almost stock footage for other productions requiring footage of a steam train.
 Footage has been used in Sarah, The Winds of Jarrah, Sirens, Rabbit-Proof Fence, True Believers, Curtin and several documentaries.

 The original negative is preserved at the National Film and Sound Archive.

 Restoration

 In 2012, the National Film and Sound Archive restored and digitally remastered the film.
 Film Australia made it available on YouTube on 27 August of that year.

-In 2024, NFSA remastered the film in stunning 4K resolution.
+In 2024, NFSA remastered the film in 4K resolution.